 3) Ultimately, what changes made the biggest impact?

 BURT: “We moved to a more accessible location.
 Our old spot was in an inconvenient location that locals hated to drive to during 6 months out of the year because of tourists.
 We knew reaching our community meant meeting them where they were.”

 4) Did more people leave as you were making changes?

 BURT: “Yes.
 On both fronts.
 Some left because the vision for what our church was going to be simply wasn’t what they wanted.
 Others left because they’d have to drive instead of walk to church.
 Bear in mind, the drive was 10 to 15 minutes at the most, but they liked walking.”

 5) How would you describe the health of your church today?

 BURT: “It’s the best it’s ever been.
 We’re seeing people come to know the Lord and get baptized, small groups are multiplying, new leaders are being raised up, giving has gone through the roof, and people who haven’t been to church in years are coming and getting plugged in.”

 Do you feel stuck?
 Don’t stay that way.
-Learn how our 4 Phase Process helps churches clarify their vision, build an action plan, and follow through.
+Learn how our church consulting process helps churches clarify their vision, build an action plan, and follow through.